danchoi/fredit/README.md

 * can use a web browser interface to edit files

 One option here is to set up a full Rails development environment on Chad's computer.
-But this option is not attractive for several reasons.
-Chad is not familiar with Linux or git.
-I would have to install Ruby, gems, and the RDBMS on Chad's computer for him.
-I would have to teach Chad a lot of things: how to check out the application code from the git repository, how to start the Rails app, how to run migrations, how to check his changes into the git repository and push them upstream.
+But this option sucks for several reasons.
+Chad is not very familiar with the command line, git, RVM, Ruby, rake, bundler, or you name it.
+To get Chad started, I would have to install a thousand and one dependencies on Chad's computer.
+I would have to tutor Chad on dozens of rails, bundler, gem, rake, and git incantations.
+All this just so Chad can tweak the damn view templates and stylesheets.
-All this work just to get Chad to the point where he can edit the view templates and the stylesheets of your Rails app.

 Another option is to integrate a CMS into your Rails app.
 But in addition to being quite heavyweight, this approach is too restrictive when